 - Basilica di Santa Croce: €8

 - Accademia Gallery: €16

 - Walking tour: Free (but you should tip the guides) or €49-€56+ (for paid tours)

 Florence Food Prices

-As with most of Southern Europe, there are plenty of budget options in Florence so overall food prices are reasonable.
-Traditional Italian food is normally affordable, but restaurants in the touristy areas can get a little pricey.
-Just do a little research before heading out and you’ll find something that fits your budget.
+There are plenty of budget food options in Florence so overall food prices are reasonable.
+Traditional Italian food is normally affordable but restaurants in the touristy areas can get a little pricey.
+Be sure to do a little research before heading out and you’ll find something that fits your budget.
 Read more of our strategies for Eating and Drinking in Europe on a Budget.

 - Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).

 - Italians usually eat a simple breakfast of Cappuccino/espresso and maybe a brioche (or other similar pastries).
 Expect to pay around €4.